nfcortega89/trendr-client/README.md

 <b>How it works</b>

-	##Pictures - To be able to create a board, Trendr uses images from live Instagram accounts.
+	<li>Pictures - To be able to create a board, Trendr uses images from live Instagram accounts.</li>
-  ##Voting - To be able to vote on images, users have to sign in.
-Users not logged-in can still browse, just not vote.
+  <li>Voting - To be able to vote on images, users have to sign in.
+Users not logged-in can still browse, just not vote.</li>

 <b>Technology</b>